oegea/passager-password-manager/README.md

 You could be wondering why the world needs another password manager.

-The answer is that I don't know if the world needs another password manager, but I used to need an open source one that could be easily installed and maintained, and I have never found one.
+The answer is that I don't really know if the world needs another password manager, but I used to need an open source, easy to install and maintain one, and I have never found it.

 This is the reason to create `passager`.
 To bring to the world a password manager that is: